 Keeping Track As a Therapist

-organizing, assigning and following-up homework itself can be very tricky too.
-For therapists, with all the clients you manage and juggle, understanding what client is working on what can even be a stress on yourself.
-Therachat aims to solve that problem by providing a comprehensive homework application.
+Organizing, assigning and following-up homework itself can be very tricky.
+For therapists, with all the clients you manage and juggle, understanding what a client is working on can be stressful.
+Therachat aims to solve that problem by providing a comprehensive, mobile, HIPAA-compliant homework platform.

 Let us know in the comments what homework applications have worked for you and your clients as you take on homework compliance.